 Association of Minority Professors in New Orleans.

-in the Menexenus" at the University of Pennsylvania Ancient Philosophy Workshop; "Method
+Menexenus" at the University of Pennsylvania Ancient Philosophy Workshop; "Method

 or Madness: Tracking Down the Ever Elusive Socrates" at the Ancient Philosophy Society